ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 Two features embody this shift most powerfully:

 - **Cron Jobs:** Scheduled tasks you define once and never think about again.
 "Every night at 1am, scan today's new Twitter followers, identify those with a business in their bio, research them on LinkedIn, draft a personalized DM, and send it."
 It runs on a timer whether you remember or not.
-- **Heartbeats:** Every 30 minutes (or at any interval), OpenClaw wakes itself up, runs through a defined checklist, and decides whether anything requires your immediate attention — using the full context of your conversation history.
+- **Heartbeats:** Every 30 minutes (or at any interval), OpenClaw wakes itself up, runs through a defined checklist, and decides whether anything requires your immediate attention, using the full context of your conversation history.
 No prompt from you required.

 ## 4. Real-World Use Cases & Examples